 - Treat goals as the foundation for your company culture.
 Setting company goals that reflect the culture of your organization is a critical part of successful completion.
 A healthy culture isn’t just about finding employees who fit in well, but also acknowledging how they prefer to work and what they value, too.
 Goals that both challenge and accept are helpful in guiding culture while working within the personality and values of your employees.

 - Communicate well.
 Updating your team on where the company is heading allows them to see how they’re impacting the organization and how their work contributes to organizational growth.
 Additionally, monitor where they are with the goals set for them and communicate their progress openly.
 Revisiting goals often keeps the conversation active and helps keep them on track.

 Bonus Content: Download the Talent Success Bundle!

-As you set these goals, remember: a goal has to be tangible — it needs a set and measurable deliverable, a timeline, and budget or resources to achieve it.
-Make sure that the goals you set must be a reasonable, achievable goal that can be measured.
+As you set these goals, remember: a goal has to be tangible — it needs a set and measurable deliverable, a timeline, and the budget or resources to achieve it.
+Make sure that the goals you set are reasonable, achievable goals that can be measured.
 Otherwise, determining success can be vague and difficult, hindering success and potentially discouraging your employees from completion.
 Track goal progress and a sequential manner, with benchmarks along the way to demonstrate that they’re working towards success.
 That will reduce obstacles and lack of enthusiasm — all of which can reduce employee productivity.